xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Frame types
 ...........

+.. doxygenstruct:: complex
+.. doxygenstruct:: polar
 .. doxygenstruct:: frame_audio
 .. doxygenstruct:: frame_complex
 .. doxygenstruct:: frame_polar
-.. doxygenstruct:: complex
-.. doxygenstruct:: polar

 |newpage|

 Known Issues
 ------------

-Nothing is guarenteed.
+This is an early release of the library and has not been through formal release testing.
+This revision is only intended for internal XMOS use.

 .. include:: ../../../CHANGELOG.rst